INTERVIEW BY MARKO SYRJALA

-I think on this album he shows the opposite, he’s written for my taste two great songs and one okay song.
-But his songs like “Battle’s Won” for example or “Creatures of Heaven”, these are for me absolutely great songs.
-When you listen to the songs you have to be fair, everybody who understands a little bit of music when you listen to these songs you realize it’s not as easy done as for example “The Swing of a Fallen World”, which is very easy.
-As I said, it’s much more, that more primitive, composed to the sound Black Sabbath like, guitar like super primitive.
-It’s not easy to find an idea which is primitive and sounds great, that’s the other side of the coin.
-But if you have found it, it’s so much easier to arrange and to record than a masterpiece like for example “Battle’s Won”.
-“Creatures of Heaven” has so many things going on, second voices, third voices, under voices, seventh.
-When you listen to the drums you go like; what the fuck?
+On this album, he shows the opposite.
+He’s written for my taste two great songs and one okay song.
+But his songs like “Battle’s Won,” for example, or “Creatures of Heaven,” are for me absolutely great.
+When you listen to the songs you have to be fair, everybody who understands a little bit of music when you listen to these songs you realize it’s not as easy done for example “The Swing of a Fallen World” very easy.
+As I said, it’s much more, that more primitive, composed to the sound Black Sabbath-like, guitar-like super primitive.
+It’s not easy to find an idea that is primitive and sounds great.
+That’s the other side of the coin.
+But if you have found it, it’s so much easier to arrange and to record than a masterpiece like, for example, “Battle’s Won.”
+“Creatures of Heaven” has so many things going on, second voices, third voices, under voices, so on.
+When you listen to the drums, you go like, what the fuck?
 Poor drummer.
-That’s a whole different story, so I personally kind of write five “Swing of a Fallen World’s”.
-But I will need, all the time I would have needed for these five songs if I would like to write a song like “Battle’s Won” or “Creatures of Heaven”.
-For example “Napanthea” on the last album that’s been written by myself and I have needed five times more.
-Five times longer than for track like for example “Swing of a Fallen World”.
-What I want to express is actually he needs at least five times more, more than five times more time to come up with a song like that.
-So two or three Weiki tunes in that style, yes so much more work than six or seven songs of myself.
+That’s a whole different story, so I personally kind of write five “Swing of a Fallen World’s.”
+But I will need, all the time, I would have needed for these five songs if I would like to write a song like “Battle’s Won” or “Creatures of Heaven.”
+For example, “Napanthea” on the last album written by myself, and I have needed five times more.
+Five times longer than for track like, for example, “Swing of a Fallen World.”
+I want to express that he needs at least five times more, more than five times more time to come up with a song like that.
+So two or three Weiki tunes in that style, yes, so much more work than six or seven songs of myself.

 Markus has written some really good songs to the previous albums.
 How about this time?

-This time he had some nice songs, but there was no song which was like mind blowing for our ears.
+This time he had some nice songs, but no song was mind-blowing for our ears.
 So maybe another band would have taken this or that idea and would have made the hit of a century, I don’t know.
-But as I told you, others pick the songs and we all had the feeling at the end of the day, that it’s a good decision to take in more of Sacsha’s and my own songs.
+But as I told you, others pick the songs, and we all had the feeling at the end of the day that it’s a good decision to take in more of Sascha’s and my own songs.

 TRACK BY TRACK

-Let’s next go through all the songs briefly.
-Like said, I have heard the album few times and I have written down a brief comment of each song so I’ll tell you what I think and let you comment then, ok?
+Let’s next to go through all the songs briefly.
+Like said, I have heard the album a few times, and I have written down a brief comment of each song, so I’ll tell you what I think and let you comment then, ok?

-The album starts with “Heroes” which is a typical metal big chorus Helloween song and possibly a single, right?
+The album starts with “Heroes,” which has a typical metal big chorus Helloween song and possibly a single, right?

-It was definitely sing along riff run, I could definitely hear the audience singing like that.
-It’s a Sascha’s song, and actually the idea was already written for the last album.
-But we never had a chance to find a verse and actually I had no time these days, because I had to actually, to rearrange and finish the other ideas.
-Which have been too much work to bring in another song and even another song and another song.
-At the end of the day you have to concentrate on 13, 14 songs of the album.
-But the idea was always great and finally he did it for this album, and what I like is the lyrics.
-It is every day’s hero, actually it could be named as well because it’s like describing like even people on the street begging for a penny here and a mother of three kids, who still have three jobs because somehow she has to bring food on the table.
+It was definitely a sing-along riff run, and I could definitely hear the audience singing like that.
+It’s Sascha’s song, and actually, the idea was already written for the last album.
+But we never had a chance to find a verse, and honestly, I had no time these days because I had to rearrange and finish the other ideas, which has been too much work to bring in another song and even another song and another song.
+At the end of the day, you have to concentrate on 13, 14 songs of the album.
+But the idea was always great, and finally, he did it for this album, and I like the lyrics.
+It is every day’s hero; actually, it could be named as well.
+After all, it’s like describing like even people on the street begging for a penny here and a mother of three kids, who still have three jobs because somehow she has to bring food on the table.
 That’s actually going about that, so I like the whole idea.

-“My God Given Right” sounds like early ’90s Helloween and it could have been included on MASTER OF THE RINGS.
-And I’m saying that in positive way.
+“My God-Given Right” sounds like early ’90s Helloween, and it could have been included on MASTER OF THE RINGS.
+And I’m saying that in a positive way.
 “Laughs”

 Absolutely, yeah.
-That was the intention, I had to build the bridges.
-That’s what I did with “My God Given Right” and “Lost in America”, but “Lost in America” even with the intention to build a little better bridge to the typical ’80s pop metal stuff they did on the KEEPER OF THE SEVEN KEYS, like “Future World”, “I Want Out”.
-Which has so much love and the point is that when I joined Helloween everybody thought; there is that glam rock guy who is joining a metal band now.
-But honestly, I never saw Helloween as a metal band only, because there were these great tunes like “Dr. Stein” and “Future World” and “I Want Out”.
-For me it was pop metal, and I knew exactly I could write pop metal because that’s what I come from.
-Being a Kiss fan, I’m automatically a pop metal guy.
-So for me it feels very natural to write these Pink Cream – Helloween metal thing, and some anthem songs like the way I started on the MASTER OF THE RINGS.
+That was the intention, and I had to build the bridges.
+That’s what I did with “My God-Given Right” and “Lost in America,” but “Lost in America” even to build a little better bridge to the typical ’80s pop-metal stuff they did on the KEEPER OF THE SEVEN KEYS, like “Future World,” “I Want Out.”
+Which has so much love, and the point is that when I joined Helloween, everybody thought, there is that glam rock guy who is joining a metal band now.
+But honestly, I never saw Helloween as a metal band only, because there were these great tunes like “Dr. Stein” and “Future World” and “I Want Out.”
+For me, it was pop-metal, and I knew exactly I could write pop-metal because that’s what I come from.
+Being a Kiss fan, I’m automatically a pop-metal guy.
+It feels very natural to write these Pink Cream – Helloween metal thing and some anthem songs like how I started on the MASTER OF THE RINGS.

 Then we have the “Stay Crazy,” which is probably the most pop-Helloween song you’ve ever done?

 Yeah, that should have been on the early Pink Cream 69 album.
-But I like the positive vibe, it has that happy, happy Helloween thing.
+But I like the positive vibe, and it has that happy, happy Helloween thing.
 It’s still there.
-So even though it probably more a Pink Cream song, one of the harder Pink Cream songs it would have been YES!
+Even though it probably more a Pink Cream song, one of the harder Pink Cream songs would have been YES!
 But it’s still got this vibe from the MASTER OF THE RINGS again.

-It’s about pop melodies, it’s actually a little bit of “I Want Out”, a little bit of “Future World”.
+It’s about pop melodies, and it’s actually a little bit of “I Want Out,” a little bit of “Future World.”
 It gives you that vibe, but probably a more brutal riffing.
-That’s a fifth, five, four and six, four rhythm.
+That’s a fifth, five, four, and six, four rhythms.
 The rhythm is definitely not commercial at all, but you don’t realize it.
-You just bang your head and you don’t realize it as time changes and whatever.
+You just bang your head, and you don’t realize it as time changes and whatever.

 Yeah, the funny thing was that we loved the story.
-Actually it’s not Russian roulette, it’s “Russian Roulé”.
-It’s a game of words, it is roulette like the typical French Roulette and Roulé Rock N Roll.
-Because it’s actually a lyrical again about my life and that was a decision when I actually came up with the idea.
-Okay, it’s my fucking God given right to do what I want to do with my life.
-So I went out and played, “Come out and play Russian Roulé”.
-For me it was roulette, to do Rock N Roll.
+Actually, it’s not Russian roulette; it’s “Russian Roulé.”
+It’s a game of words.
+It is roulette like the typical French Roulette and Roulé Rock N Roll.
+Because it’s actually a lyrical again about my life, and that was a decision when I even came up with the idea.
+Okay, it’s my fucking God-given right to do what I want to do with my life.
+So I went out and played, “Come out and play Russian Roulé.”
+For me, it was roulette to do Rock N Roll.
 So either it works or not, when you go out.
-I’m quite aware that for example for me it would have been a dream to start in Scandinavia, because over here there is so much done for music.
-When you told in Germany, when you told the people or your parents or the authority that you actually want to make your money, you are living with music.
+I’m quite aware that, for example, for me, it would have been a dream to start in Scandinavia because over here, there is so much done for music.
+When you told in Germany, when you told the people or your parents or the authority you actually want to make your money, you live with music.
 They looked at you like; are you crazy?
 Maybe we should call the guys with the white jackets.
-For me it felt like doing something like roulette, “Russian Roulé” to do Rock N Roll.
-Then I saw this roulé and I said it’s coming from roulette and roulé, like R-O-U-L-E-R, Rock N Roll.
-I thought, that’s a nice word.
+For me, it felt like doing something like roulette, “Russian Roulé,” to do Rock N Roll.
+Then I saw this roulé, and I said it’s coming from roulette and roulé, like R-O-U-L-E-R, Rock N Roll.
+I thought that’s a nice word.
 To twist the words.

-When I first saw the title I was thinking it was a misspelling “Laughs”
+When I first saw the title, I thought it was a misspelling “Laughs.”

 No, no. It’s a mixture, half French.

-Yeah, you should look at it like that because it’s so primitive and just actually I’m giving you the kick with the sound.
-That metal swing.
-I really loved it when I recorded it and I actually did not know in the beginning what I wanted to do with that, but it sounded so brutal.
-Even on the demo it was like pumping, yeah then automatically there come in some ideas and you record some vocals.
-At the end of the day I thought… “The Swing of a Fallen World”.
+Yeah, you should look at it like that because it’s so primitive, and just actually, I’m giving you the kick with the sound—that metal swing.
+I really loved it when I recorded it, and I honestly did not know in the beginning what I wanted to do with that, but it sounded so brutal.
+Even on the demo, it was like pumping, yeah then automatically, there come in some ideas, and you record some vocals.
+At the end of the day, I thought… “The Swing of a Fallen World.”
 In itself, why not?
 Live it.
 It doesn’t need any other riff reign or bigger pop.

 “Like Everybody Else” is the first ballad you’ve released for a while.
 It’s probably one of Sascha’s songs?

 Yeah, that’s Sascha.
-Also like with “Heroes”, we already recorded its drums and bass for the last album.
-But on the last album it would not have fit at all.
+Like with “Heroes,” we already recorded its drums and bass for the last album.
+But on the last album, it would not have fit at all.
 That song would not have fit on the STRAIGHT OUT OF HELL album.
 Though it’s a good song, I like it.
-If you need ballads, and we are aware that sometimes that we do have female people in the audience and we didn’t have a ballad since four albums.
-So it was time to put something on the album and that sounds like a ballad.
+If you need ballads, we know that sometimes we have female people in the audience, and we didn’t have a ballad since four albums.
+So it was time to put something on the album, and that sounds like a ballad.

 Yeah, I’m a Kiss fan.
-“Laughs”.
-I always try to actually bring a song which reminds me of Kiss and creates a bridge to Helloween, and I think that works fine here.
+“Laughs.”
+I always try to actually bring a song that reminds me of Kiss and creates a bridge to Helloween, and I think that works fine here.

 That’s Weiki going weird, that’s Weiki going really weird.
-But when you go through the lyrics and listen to the song, the song makes much more sense for me.
+But when you go through the lyrics and listen to the song, it makes much more sense.

 That song could have been on any of the last four or five albums?